j3ffyang/langchain_project_book/content/fundamentals/chains_n_retriever.md

 To demonstrate LangChain's capability for creating simple chains, here is an instance utilizing the `HuggingFaceEndpoint` class.

 First the code imports `PromptTemplate` from `langchain.prompts` and defines a prompt using the template "Describe a perfect day in {city}?" where `{city}` is a variable placeholder.
 It imports an LLM from Hugging Face using `HuggingFaceEndpoint`, specifying the model repository id as `mistralai/Mistral-7B-Instruct` and setting model parameters like `temperature` and `max_new_token`.
-Then the code imports `LLMChain` from `langchain.chains` and creates a chain (`llmchain`) by combining the selected LLM (mistral) and the defined prompt.
-Finally, it invokes the chain with a query "Paris" using `llmchain.invoke("Paris")` and prints out the result.
+Then the code creates a chain by combining then defined prompt and the selected LLM (mistral).
+Finally, it invokes the chain with a query "cairo" using `chain.invoke("cairo")` and prints out the result.

 (TL;DR